collapsed-stacks/startups/questions/8396/is-google-apps-for-business-a-good-idea-in-a-security-aspect.md

 - tagged: `tech-company`, `finance`, `security`
 - score: 2

-<p>I'm thinking about using Google Apps for business.
-The question rise if it's a bad decision to use sensitive material (such as finance etc) and store it on their servers.</p>
+I'm thinking about using Google Apps for business.
+The question rise if it's a bad decision to use sensitive material (such as finance etc) and store it on their servers.

-<p>I'm not sure if I should use locally on a server here.
+I'm not sure if I should use locally on a server here.
 But it requires a large amount of work to set it up securely.
 What is the downside of using Google Apps for business?
-What do I have to think about when storing company data on Google?</p>
+What do I have to think about when storing company data on Google?

-<p>I like the idea of it to be stored in a cloud so that my coworkers can work on the same document and be able for me to get the data whenever I need it.
-On my cell, home or whatever.</p>
+I like the idea of it to be stored in a cloud so that my coworkers can work on the same document and be able for me to get the data whenever I need it.
+On my cell, home or whatever.

-<p>What should I do?</p>
+What should I do?

 ## No Answers